-The original AI Racing Tech team has grew out of the UH-Maui class taught in the spring of 2020 in Autonomous Vehicle Technology.
-The AVTech Class focused on giving Maui students a hands-on and knowledge-based learning experience in both Autonomous Vehicle Technology architecture, structures , and also actual building scaled autonomous vehicles.
+The original AI Racing Tech (ART) team emerged from the UH-Maui class held in the spring of 2020, focused on Autonomous Vehicle Technology.
+The AVTech Class aimed to provide Maui students with hands-on knowledge and experience in Autonomous Vehicle Technology, covering architecture, structures, and the construction of scaled autonomous vehicles.

-ART expanded in 2021 to include student and faulty contributors from UC San Diego, UC Berkeley, and Carnegie Mellon
+In 2021, ART expanded its horizons by welcoming student and faculty contributors from prestigious institutions, including UC San Diego, UC Berkeley, and Carnegie Mellon.
+This collaboration enriched the team's capabilities and knowledge base.

 Meet the Team